scsm-ua/kirtan-guide-en/songs/nija-pati-bhuja-danda-chchhatra-bhavam.md

     nija-nikaṭa-nivāsaṁ dehi govardhana tvam

 O Govardhan!
-You alone give happiness to the people, animals, and birds of Vraja, who are filled with the mood of friendship towards Rādhā, Krishna, and Their compan- ions.
+You alone give happiness to the people, animals, and birds of Vraja, who are filled with the mood of friendship towards Rādhā, Krishna, and Their companions.
 You are immeasurably merciful.
 So, please accept me, a wearied soul, and give me a dwelling near you, O Govardhan!

 #### 10

     nirupadhi-karuṇena śrī-śachī-nandanena tvayi kapaṭi-śaṭho ’pi tvat-priyeṇārpito ’smi iti khalu mama yogyāyogyatāṁ tām agṛhṇan nija-nikaṭa-nivāsaṁ dehi govardhana tvam

 O Govardhan!
-Although I am insincere and deceitful, I have been given to you by Your dear Śrī Śachī Nandan, who is un- conditionally merciful.
+Although I am insincere and deceitful, I have been given to you by Your dear Śrī Śachī Nandan, who is unconditionally merciful.
 So, please do not judge whether I am qualified or unqualified, and give me a dwelling near you, O Govardhan!

 #### 11

     rasada-daśakam asya śrīla-govardhanasya kṣiti-dhara-kula-bhartur yaḥ prayatnād adhīte sa sapadi sukhade ’smin vāsam āsādya sākṣāch chhubhada-yugala-sevā-ratnam āpnoti tūrṇam

-One who carefully studies these ten nectarean verses describing the king of mountains, Śrī Govardhan, will soon attain a dwelling at this joyous place and quick- ly attain the precious jewel of personal service to the Di- vine Couple.
+One who carefully studies these ten nectarean verses describing the king of mountains, Śrī Govardhan, will soon attain a dwelling at this joyous place and quickly attain the precious jewel of personal service to the Divine Couple.